10 Tips to Survive Moving in Winter

 4) Protect Your Belongings from the Weather

-When using the portable storage container for your move, you'll need to take care when packing your items to protect them from the cold.
-Particularly, you'll need to take care when packing your items to protect them from the cold.
+When using the portable storage container for your move, you’ll need to take care when packing your items to protect them from the cold.

 Breakable items, like dish ware and glass, are particularly susceptible to temperature changes and can crack or break if the temperature shifts too quickly.
 Double-wrapping everything in thick blankets can help ease the transition from the warmth of your house to the cold of the container.
 You may want to consider loading these items into your moving container last, and unloading them first, to minimize their exposure to extreme cold.